Selling Student Accommodation

 Aside from rental income, any eagle-eyed investor also takes into account how much student accommodation has appreciated, especially if the property's in an area where house prices are particularly high - London, for instance.

-Reason being that a 1% increase on a property in London, could bring in as much profit as a 5-10% increase on a property up North (far less likely to happen).
+The reason is that a 1% increase on a property in London could bring in as much profit as a 5-10% increase on a property up North (far less likely to happen).
 So as long a property prices remain on the up, for an investor it's more of a secure investment.

 It's use & purpose

 Reason?
 Student living has changed.
-Unlike during the 80s and 90s, where students would simply be on the hunt for a room, the modern student is after a whole lot more.
+Unlike during the 80s and 90s, when students would simply be on the hunt for a room, the modern student is after a whole lot more.

-Because the majority of Uni's have since built ultra mod PBSAs, students now look for a well-sized room, take into account how it's furnished and are particularly in favour of en-suite bathrooms.
+Because the majority of universities have since built ultra-mod PBSAs, students now look for a well-sized room, take into account how it's furnished and are particularly in favour of en-suite bathrooms.

 The amount of car parking